cirosantilli/linux-kernel-module-cheat/README.md

     (EE) Failed to load module "modesetting" (module does not exist, 0)

-ARM support: a friend told me but I haven't tried it yet:
+A friend told me this but I haven't tried it yet:

 - `xf86-video-modesetting` is likely the missing ingredient, but it does not seem possible to activate it from Buildroot currently without patching things.
 - `xf86-video-fbdev` should work as well, but we need to make sure fbdev is enabled, and maybe add some line to the `Xorg.conf`